Widow ‘could not register’ that husband was ringleader of London Bridge attack

 She said Butt “never showed any signs” of carrying out an atrocity.

-Earlier in her evidence on Thursday, Ms Rehman said her family seized their passports, along with her son’s, after Butt bought tickets for a “holiday” together in Turkey.
+Earlier in her evidence, Ms Rehman said her family seized their passports, along with her son’s, after Butt bought tickets for a “holiday” together in Turkey.

 She said she believed he was “so interested in what was going on in Syria that he was just using Turkey as an excuse”.